coreos/fleet/Documentation/unit-files-and-scheduling.md

 When working with units, fleet distinguishes between two types of units: _non-global_ (the default) and _global_.
 (A global unit is one with `Global=true` in its `X-Fleet` section, as mentioned above).

-Global units run on every possible machine in the fleet cluster: there is no scheduling decision involved.

 Non-global units are scheduled by the fleet engine - the engine is responsible for deciding where they should be placed in the cluster.

+Global units can run on every possible machine in the fleet cluster.
+While global units are not scheduled through the engine, fleet agents still check the `MachineMetadata` option before starting them.
+Other options are ignored.

 For more details on the specific behavior of the engine, read more about [fleet's architecture and data model](https://github.com/coreos/fleet/blob/master/Documentation/architecture.md).